Fun Learning At Victoria Falls Crocodile Farm

 Feeding times are definitely a highlight and an experienced guide with a wealth of knowledge is available for a guided crocodile farm tour.
 You may get to see crocodiles jump for their dinner as they leap out of the water snatching at large chunks of meat, a real photographic opportunity!

 There are hundreds of crocodiles on display as this is a commercial farm with a license to collect 2 500 eggs from the Zambezi yearly.
 In return, they must release 125 three-year-old crocodiles back to the river to maintain the natural crocodile population of the Zambezi.

 These crocodiles are sometimes known locally as the Zambezi Crocodile, however, it is the Nile Crocodile genus, Crocodylus niloticus, that inhabit this area of the river.
 These crocodiles have a very high mortality rate in the wild with a 2% survival rate, however, at 3 years old they are beyond their most vulnerable stage and survive easily after release.

 Situated 5 kilometers from the town and a stone’s throw away from the Zambezi River, the farm is located on a small natural stream called Spencer’s Creek that flows into the Zambezi.

 This enables the breeding stock to be kept in their natural environment.
-There is an overhead walkway which affords you a view of the crocodiles lazing in the sun and swimming, just as they would do in the wild.
+There is an overhead walkway that affords you a view of the crocodiles lazing in the sun and swimming, just as they would do in the wild.
 Some of these crocodiles are up to 50 years old and are very large.